ashellz/habitt/README.md

 1. Change the way animations work
 2. Redesign the app
 3. Make notifications work

+- possible fix: time is 7 on phone and not 19

 4. Fix only spacebars as habit name

 Fixed things: